toji/webgpu-best-practices/buffer-uploads.md

 As you'll see, some of the methods below hide some of these steps by making them implicit, but you can generally assume that's what's happening behind the scenes in most cases.

-So, with that established, let's look as some more concrete methods of getting data into GPU accessible buffers in different scenarios.
+So, with that established, let's look at some more concrete methods of getting data into GPU accessible buffers in different scenarios.

 ## When in doubt, `writeBuffer()`!

 The very first thing to establish is that if you ever have a question about what the best way is to get data into a partiuclar buffer, the `writeBuffer()` method is always a safe fallback that doesn't have many downsides.

 `writeBuffer()` is a convenience method on `GPUQueue` that copies values from an `ArrayBuffer` into a `GPUBuffer` in whatever way the user agent deems best.
-Generally this will be a fairly efficeint path, and in some cases it can be the _most_ efficient path!
+Generally this will be a fairly efficient path, and in some cases it can be the _most_ efficient path!
 (In most cases the user agent will manage an implicit staging buffer for you when you call `writeBuffer()`, but on some architectures it's feasible that it could skip that step.)

 Specifically, if you are using WebGPU from WASM code, `writeBuffer()` is the preferred path.
 This is because WASM apps would need to perform an additional copy from the WASM heap when you use a mapped buffer.